ScottDonor/socialConnect/README.md

 Scotts TO DO list:

+Add "mark as read" on notifications page for status posts.
 Reload user profile after a successful status post.
 See if I can get salting to work.
 Add mysql error handling to all querys.